 The Grandfather Gandhi Readers Theatre script is divided into six roles plus a chorus.

 The Live Your Life as Light Pledge was created by the authors and is designed to be taken after reading and discussing Grandfather Gandhi.

 Gandhi: A March to the Sea by Alice B. McGinty

 Walk with Gandhi and his followers in a non-violent 24-day March to the Sea to protest the taxes Great Britain placed on the salt India was being forced to buy from them.

-This free Common Core Curriculum Guide includes
+Download this free Common Core Curriculum Guide that includes

 - pre-reading questions and historical background discussion

 - a brief map lesson